What should I do if I do not receive my member ID card?

 If you are accessing Sharp Connect through a bookmark you created to the portal, you will not be prompted to re-register.
 To re-register for the new, upgraded Sharp Connect portal, you will have to visit sharphealthplan.com/calpers/login.
 Please note that you may need to refresh your web browser, or clear your web cache and/or history to display the most up-to-date log-in screen.

-When do I need to start using my new member ID card?
+When do I need to start using my member ID card?

-What will my new member ID card look like?
+What will my member ID card look like?

-The front of your new card will include your name, date of birth, account information, primary care physician’s name or affiliated medical group location and certain cost share information.
+The front of your member ID card will include your name, date of birth, account information, primary care physician’s name or affiliated medical group location, medical deductible (if applicable) and certain cost share information.
 The back of your new card will include important contact information.
-To see samples of what the new ID cards look like, view or print this downloadable PDF.
+To see samples of what the new ID cards look like, view or print this CalPERS member ID PDF.

 Do I need to register for the Sharp Connect member portal again?

-Starting January 1, 2018, existing users will have to register on the portal for a brand new experience.
-You can do that by visiting sharphealthplan.com/calpers/login.
+Starting January 1, 2018, existing users will have to re-register on the portal for a brand new experience.
+You can do that by visiting Sharp Connect.
 Please have your new member ID number available.
+This number is in the upper right-hand corner of your ID card.
 If you’re not a current user, we encourage you to create an account.
 Sharp Connect is our free online member portal that connects you with important plan information 24-hours a day.
-It’s mobile-friendly, and allows you to view your benefits, update plan information, change your primary care physician, request a new member ID card, print a temporary card, and much more.
+It’s mobile-friendly, and allows you to view your benefits, update plan information, change your primary care physician, request a new member ID card, print a temporary card, check the covered drug list and much more.

 Who do I contact with questions?